suadarzimanli/windowsForm_BattleshipAssistant-master/README.md

-# windowsForm_BattleshipAssistant
+# Battleship Assistant

 This is a C# Windows Forms application for playing the Battleship game with a login functionality.
 The game allows users to register, log in, and play battleship against a computer-controlled bot.
+The user data is stored in a Microsoft SQL Server database.

 ## Features